 - All Xrefs you've attached to the main drawing (remember to detach them first)

 - All detail drawings containing details you've placed in your drawing or the Xrefs

 To correct the problem, you'll need to physically open each Xref and run the DelRegApps command on on your main drawing and each Xref (including any nested Xrefs), as well as any details you've placed in the drawing or Xrefs

 Type XREF in the Command line, then press Enter.

 The Xref Manager will open, listing all Xrefs in the current drawing.

 Double-click an Xref to open it.

 Although you'll want to delete the RegApps from every single Xref in the drawing, note that the Xrefs with large file sizes (more than a couple of megabytes) are the likely culprits causing the error.

-3. Type DelRegApps in the Command line, then press Enter.
-Land F/X will delete the excessive RegApps from the file, and the Command line will show the number of RegApps that have been deleted.
+Type DelRegApps in the Command line, then press Enter.
+The excessive RegApps will be deleted from the file, and the Command line will show the number of RegApps that have been deleted.